AhmedMagdyOmar/Shopping-List/README.md

 # Architecture
 It is MVC architecture ,   the app was divided  to  groubs:

-Model groub contains files that represents the shape of the data.
+1- Model groub contains files that represents the shape of the data.
-View group contains files that display model data to the user Controller group contains files handles the user request Netwoking group contains files that handle network action Helper group contains file that gives some facilitates like wrap some useful functionality that you're going to reuse over and over again
+2- View group contains files that display model data to the user.
+3- Controller group contains files handles the user request.
+4- Netwoking group contains files that handle network action.
+5-Helper group contains file that gives some facilitates like wrap some useful functionality that you're going to reuse over and over again.